 2. Create the Puzzles

 Ok, you already have the story, but how can you create puzzles when you have zero experience?
-Well, it is challenging and time consuming, but for me it was the most fun part of the process.
-Believe me, there is a ton, a million of ways to invent puzzles, some of them you can conjure up just by using things you already have in your drawers.
+Well, it is challenging and time-consuming, but for me, it was the most fun part of the process.
+Believe me, there is a ton, a million ways to invent puzzles, some of them you can conjure up just by using things you already have in your drawers.

-When I was preparing the escape room, I set myself one challenge, to use as much items I already have at home, with minimum purchases.
-Of course I had to buy some cheap locks, chains and other small stuff, but 90 % of the puzzles were made with stuff that I could find lying around the house.
+When I was preparing the escape room, I set myself one challenge, to use as many items I already have at home, with minimum purchases.
+Of course, I had to buy some cheap locks, chains, and other small stuff, but 90 % of the puzzles were made with stuff that I could find lying around the house.

 It is also important to find puzzles that match your storyline.
 For e.g. If your storyline is about “Escape from the Dracula castle”, you should use some old-school puzzles (like paper, locks, chains, scissors, keys, text mirroring, invisible inks, wooden boxes, etc.).
-It won’t be suitable to use smart phones, internet, digital watches and other modern technology.
+It won’t be suitable to use smartphones, internet, digital watches, and other modern technology.
 That’s like mixing two different styles.
-Old-school puzzles can be even more interesting than using apps and other tech.
+Old-school puzzles can be even more interesting than using apps and another tech.

 Are you wondering what kind of puzzles I made?
 Click here to see all of them, in no particulate order (putting them together and making them functional is explained in the next chapter).

 Ok, so one thing is to decide what kind of puzzles to use, another thing is to make them functional, and a totally different thing is to put them together in one continuous game.
 This is the hardest part, it requires attention to detail and it consumes a lot of time.
 It’s like you have all the bricks and now it’s time to build the house.